bediger4000/lru-cache/README.md

 hashing function hoping that items get distributed over the number of buckets (item chains), and that there are very few duplicates.
-DJB2 hashing appears to work well.
+DJB2 hashing appears to work well, but I did need to use Go's `uint32` type for hash values.
+Apparently DJB2's good distribution depends on periodically overflowing a 32-bit value.

 #### set(key, value)